mgamio/blog/_posts/2023-02-22-software-design-principles.md

 Software design principles are guidelines and best practices that help software developers create high-quality, maintainable, and efficient software.
 Here are some commonly recognized software design principles:

-- SOLID: SOLID stands for Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+- SOLID: SOLID stands for [Single Responsibility](https://codersite.dev/solid-principles-the-definitive-guide/){:target="_blank"}, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These five principles help developers create software that is modular, extensible, and easy to maintain.

 - DRY (Don't Repeat Yourself): The DRY principle states that code should not be repeated unnecessarily.
 Instead, developers should use abstractions, modularization, and other techniques to reduce repetition and make code more maintainable.